swadeshpal/Nonequilibrium-landscape-of-amyloid-beta-and-calcium-ions-in-application-to-Alzheimer-s-disease/README.md

 # In our simulation, we have used the data Data_83.gml, which is available at www.braingraph.org

-# First, we find the Laplacian for the brain connectome data: Data_83.gml by Laplacian.m
+# First, we find the Laplacian for the brain connectome data Data_83.gml by Laplacian.m

 # For Fig.2, run Fig_2.m